LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 The figure \ref{MRP_evaluation_result.png} shows this result.
 The plot of the raw measured values is shown on the left.
 The variance of the determined `Mean [uT]` mean values is plotted on ten individual measured values.
-Here you can see that there are measured values with larger deviations (see measurement `7:0`,`10-2:0`,`10-1:0`).
+Here it can be seen that there are measured values with larger deviations (see measurement `7:0`,`10-2:0`,`10-1:0`).

 ![MRP evaluation result \label{MRP_evaluation_result.png}](./generated_images/border_MRP_evaluation_result.png)

 On the right-hand side \ref{MRP_evaluation_result.png}, the measured values are plotted as a result of the filter algorithm.
 As the `IP_return_count` parameter was set to four, only the four most similar measurements were exported here.
-It can be seen from the plotted mean values `Mean [uT]` that these are closest to the global mean value `208.8uT`.
+It can be seen from the plotted mean values `Mean [uT]` that these are closest to the global mean value 208.8uT.
 The filter algorithm implemented by the user was thus successfully executed using the user-programmable pipeline.
 The calculation result was successfully verified using raw measurement data and the final result of the algorithm.

-# Conclusion and dicussion
+# Conclusion and Dicussion

 ## Conclusion